scirate/scirate/README.markdown

 docker-compose up -d
 ```

-From there, you can run the tests:
+From there, you can run the tests (note, you need to make sure elasticsearch
+is fully up; it can take 10 seconds or so, you can verify with
+`docker-compose logs`):

 ```
 docker-compose exec web rspec